Agriculture Collection

 Moon phase gardening may be fashionable nowadays, but the lunar calendar was already recommended in 1678 in Pierre Morin's "Nouveau traité pour la culture des fleurs qui renseigne la manière de les cultiver, les multiplier et les conserver selon leurs espèces: avec leurs propriétés merveilleuses, et les vertus médicinales" [A new treatise for the cultivation of flowers which instructs the way to cultivate, multiply and preserve them according to their species: with their marvellous properties and medicinal virtues].

-The collection of documents presented herein is currently composed of three subsets:
+The collection of documents presented herein is currently composed of four subsets:

 On the same subject